Natural Communities of Georgia

 • Plant Adaptations to Rock Outcrops

-Indicator species: calcium-loving species, such as Chinquapin oak, Shumard oak, chalk maple, eastern red cedar, redbud, Carolina buckthorn, coralberry, fragrant sumac, white ash, and redbud,
+Indicator and representative species: calcium-loving species, such as Chinquapin oak, Shumard oak, chalk maple, eastern red cedar, many elms, hackberries, and hickories, white ash, redbud, Carolina buckthorn, coralberry, fragrant sumac, dwarf larkspur, nettleleaf sage, and nettleleaf noseburn.

 Related communities: Can grade into calcareous (cedar glades) in rocky openings.